One fire. One cauldron. And suddenly, cooking regains something essential.

 - Clear poultry broth with cabbage, barley and white wine

 These recipes offer a different experience from modern cooking.
-They open up an older, bolder, sometimes unexpected, always generous culinary horizon.
+They open up an older, bolder, sometimes unexpected, but always generous, taste horizon.

-It is for those who love strong flavors, slow-cooked dishes, spices, banquets, convivial meals, and living history.
+It is aimed at those who love strong flavors, stewed dishes, spices, banquets, convivial meals, and living history.

-This is a perfect kit for a bushcraft weekend, a medieval camp, a party with friends, a meal on a brazier, or an evening around the fire.
+It's a perfect box for a bushcraft weekend, a medieval camp, a party with friends, a braai, or an evening around the fire.

 Rural France in the cauldron

-The 1930s Cauldron Cuisine kit brings us closer to a more recent, but almost forgotten era: that of the French countryside before the great modernization of kitchens.
+The 1930s Cauldron Cuisine box brings us closer to a more recent, but already almost forgotten, era: that of the French countryside before the great modernization of kitchens.

-In the 1930s, people still cooked largely with what the farm, garden, poultry yard, hunting, seasons, and regional traditions provided.
+In the 1930s, people still cooked largely with what the farm, garden, barnyard, hunt, seasons, and regional traditions provided.

 It’s a simple cuisine, with the daily use of New World vegetables.